Learn more about Whittier College's plans for Fall 2020

 1625 N. Schrader Blvd.

-The College's Student Support Person Program is intended to provide students who are Alleged Victims, as well as Accused Persons with a trained staff or faculty member to assist them with accommodations, resources, support, advising, and accompaniment while navigating the College's Sexual Misconduct process.
+The College's Student Support Person Program is intended to provide students who are Complainants, as well as Responding Parties with a trained staff or faculty member to assist them with accommodations, resources, support, advising, and accompaniment while navigating the College's Sexual Misconduct process.
 Any student who has a concern regarding Sexual Misconduct may contact a support person.

 While serving as a part of the Support Person Program, support people are designated as Private Reporters.
 They are not required to report any identifying information to the College, but are required to report 1) the approximate date of the incident, 2) the approximate location of the incident, and 3) the type of crime committed for Clery.
 Privacy for students utilizing the Support Person Program is of the utmost importance, and support people are not to release any other information relayed to them without written permission of the student who reported the alleged misconduct to the support person.